Tutorial

 Word:

-Word palindromes are interesting; here, words are handled as a separate unit, instead of characters.
-These words are separated by spaces, or enters.
-This type of palindrome is not case-sensitive, and it ignores punctuation, just like text palindromes.
+A word palindrome takes words instead of characters as the basic unit.
+These words are separated by spaces, commas, newlines, or other punctuation symbols.
+This type of palindrome is not case-sensitive, and ignores punctuation, just like a text palindrome.

 Examples: